gabriel403/Prowl/README.md

 This will download a basebox for Prowl and bring the dev environment up.
 You can then `vagrant ssh` and start running the servers for the api and app.

+If you haven't run bundler yet, do so now
+`cd /code/prowl/api` and `bundle install --path vendor/bundle`

+To run the rails api
 `cd /code/prowl/api` and `rails s`
 the app is simple html and js , so run it however you want, I use the python server
 `cd /code/prowl/app` and `python -m SimpleHTTPServer`